theantonius/delectables/README.md

 - Each proceeding season will have 2000 more Delectables, up to 8,000 total for the collection within a one-year timeframe.

 ### What happens if Delectables do not sell out within the timeframe?
-- The unminted delectables will be burned and production for the next season will cease.
+- The unminted delectables will be burned and production for the following seasons will cease.

 ### Who is foodmasku?
 - @foodmasku is a multimedia artist based in New York City.
 He is a former Fulbright U.S. Scholar in Indonesia.
 He created the Instagram account @foodmasku — face masks made from meals eaten during COVID-19 self-isolation — after seeing a fellow artist wear a pickle face filter during a zoom meeting.
 In response, he placed kale on his face and started posting a food face-mask selfie daily.
 The project was selected by The New York Times as one of "five art accounts to follow on Instagram now."
 He has been a top-trending artist in KnownOrigin since the debut of his exclusive series, the Hundred Day Mask Challenge.
 He is also in the KnownOrigin Hall of Fame